 And everybody wishes they could have done more, which is amazing.

-Is that uh not only was it a failing on the officers' part to not go in, but now they're claiming that there were stand down orders that could have come from the highest level.
+No, now we're hearing that, too, is that not only was it a failing on the officer's part to not go in, but now they're claiming that there were standdown orders that would have come from the highest level.

 And I think the commissioner's right.

-Under the Constitution, uh, the governor can remove somebody and suspend them for incompetence, malfeasance, misfeasance, neglect of duty, of which he scores high on all of the above.
+Under the Constitution, the governor can remove somebody and suspend them for incompetence, malfeasance, misfeasance, neglect of duty, of which he scores high on all of the above.

 And so we sent that letter.

-We know we're uh being misled.
+We know we're being misled.

-Uh, and he needs to sta he needs to be suspended and ultimately removed by the Senate.
+And he needs to be suspended and ultimately removed by the Senate.

 I couldn't believe it when I read that yesterday.

-He investigated the school resource officer who didn't go in.
+By his own words, he investigated the school resource officer who didn't go in.

-He is investigating the three outside who didn't go in.
+He's investigating the three outside who didn't go in.

-He's investigating that once they did go in, uh, after the shooter was long gone, after they did go in, did they deny access to first responders?
+He's investigating that once they did go in, after the shooter was long gone, after they did go in, did they deny access to first responders?

 He's investigating the voluntary contract that he entered into with the superintendent, which we call a no arrest policy.

-They call it, you know, the fancy words like promise program, uh the no arrest policy that allowed the kid to bring in uh bullets and knives that should have been felonies and he should have been under arrest.
+The no arrest policy that allowed the kid to bring in bullets and knives that should have been felonies and he should have been under arrest.

-So that's the no arrest policy that they had, the guidelines for school discipline.
+And that's the no arrest policy that they had, the guidelines for school discipline.

 You're saying that that hindered the ability of authorities to prevent this?